aj300542/kobo/README.md

-# Clock web page for Kobo e ink reader.  https://aj300542.github.io/kobo/
+# Clock web page for Kobo e ink reader.
+Calendar can not work in kobo somehow.
+Click to change color. https://aj300542.github.io/kobo/